Kaspersky Secure Connection VPN Service

-We digress.
-After that week-long free VPN ends, you’ll have to break out your wallet and sign up for a month or a year.
+After that week-long free premium VPN ends, you’ll have to break out your wallet and sign up for a month or a year or go with the limited free version.
 It’s cheapest to sign up for a year, but even on a month-to-month basis, about $5 is really cheap.
 Of course, if you’re willing to commit to a year, you can save 50 percent by paying $29.99 yearly, which breaks down to only $2.50 a month.
 Count us in!

 Other Kaspersky Products Pricing

 Along with their VPN, Kaspersky also offers an antivirus program (which has bundles with the VPN), parental controls, a secure cloud, and a password manager.
 Here’s what you’ll pay for each.

 We tested out Antivirus Premium in our Kaspersky antivirus review and went over its pricing options in more detail on our Kaspersky antivirus pricing page, but here’s a summary for your liking.
 As you can see, there are options that bundle together all of Kaspersky’s offerings, namely the Kaspersky Premium package.
 Prices start at around $50 a year, which is much cheaper than buying all of these services separately.